Lead Service Line Replacement

 Milwaukee Water Works has replaced more than 5,000 lead service lines and hopes to expand its lead service line replacement program with new federal funds available through the Bipartisan Infrastructure Law.
 Read more about reducing the risk of lead exposure.

 Although medical professionals agree that lead paint is the number one cause of elevated blood lead levels, Milwaukee Water Works is doing everything possible to eliminate any risk from lead, no matter how small.
-For more than 25 years, Milwaukee Water Works has treated the city’s drinking water with food-grade orthophosphate, which prevents lead from leaching into the water.
-Orthophosphate forms a protective barrier inside pipes and prevents corrosion.
+Milwaukee applies orthophosphate, which forms a protective barrier inside pipes and prevents corrosion.
 Water chemistry experts and regulators consider it the best practice for preventing lead from getting into drinking water through lead pipes.